 When connecting devices with different feature sets it makes sense to select the one with the best configuration as master.

 Combining different power classes can have an unexpected side effect, such that the resulting total power, as displayed by the master after the initialization, isn't the expected one, but lower.
 This depends on what unit and power class has been picked as master.
 In such a situation the golden rule is: always select the master from the units with the highest power rating.

-Example: you want to connect a 15 kW unit and a 3kW unit in order to achieve 18 kW.
+Example: you want to connect a 30 kW unit and a 3kW unit in order to achieve 33 kW.
 Generally, the voltage rating must match, but current and power rating can be different.
 To be precise, the power rating is decisive.
-When using the 3 kW unit as master, the total system power will only be 15.75 kW (with a master running firmware KE 3.02).
-When, however, switching the master to the 15 kW unit, the system will result in 18 kW total power.
+When using the 3 kW unit as master, the total system power will only be 28 kW (with a master running firmware KE 3.02), which is even less than the single 30 kW unit.
+When, however, switching the master to the 30 kW unit, the system will result in 33 kW total power.

-Configuring the master-slave operation 3.11.1.6
+3.11.1.6 Configuring the master-slave operation